sweaver2112/Regex-combined-emojis/README.md

 ## Usage

 The pattern matches one single emoji.
-It can be used as is to extract, count, or strip a string of emojis, or you can build your own regex with the pattern string.
+It can be used "as is" to extract, count, or strip a string of emojis, or you can build your own regex with the pattern string.

 ```javascript